SASAH – A Transformative Experience

-The SASAH program draws on the Faculty of Arts and Humanities’ national reputation for scholarly excellence and classroom innovation, acting as a catalyst for cutting-edge research, teaching, and student-directed learning.
-Graduates receive an undergraduate Major from the School in conjunction with a Major from an existing program, thus combining disciplinary rigour with interdisciplinary flexibility and experimentation.
+The SASAH program draws on the Faculty of Arts and Humanities’ national reputation for scholarly excellence and classroom innovation: we are a catalyst for cutting-edge research, teaching, and student-directed learning.
+Graduates receive an undergraduate Major from the School in conjunction with a Major from an existing program.
+This means that our students combine disciplinary rigour with interdisciplinary flexibility and experimentation.

 SASAH graduates will have demonstrated abilities in the following areas: